ikramagix/ikramagix/README.md

 <div align="center">
 👋 Hi, I’m @ikramagix and you can find out more about my work if you visit <a href="ikramagix.com">my portfolio</a> !<br>
-👀 I’m really into Python lately<br>
+👀 I’m really into learning new things.<br>
 🗣 I speak PHP, HTML, CSS, JavaScript, React, Ruby, Ruby on Rails, SQL, PostGreSQL, SQL, Node.js, Next.js<br>
 🌱 I’m currently learning Laravel, Python and TypeScript <br>
 💞️ I’m looking to collaborate!
 Let's talk!<br>